This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Appetizers are what I want for every meal.
-I like to snack, pick, and choose small bite-size items.
+I like to snack, pick, and choose small bite-sized items.
 When someone asks me to bring an appetizer, or I need to make one at home… I freeze.
 All of a sudden, I feel like I have absolutely zero ideas of what to make.
 Appetizers really are best when someone else makes them.

 Enter these meatballs!
 First, who doesn’t love a bite-sized meatball?
 Second, if you are going to have a meatball, it better have a lot of flavor and be utterly memorable.
 And let me tell you: these meatballs deliver.